Two coupled-drive centrifugal fans on the Jitamitra shop floor

 Do you performance-test a hot-gas fan before dispatch?

 Standard hot-gas duty runs about 14-20 weeks order-to-dispatch: offer 5-7 working days, design and GA 3-4 weeks from PO, manufacture, balance and paint 10-14 weeks, then cold performance test and FAT 1-2 weeks.
-A refractory-lined 600 °C+ build runs about 19-25 weeks, with the offer at 10-14 working days and refractory work added through manufacture.
+A refractory-lined high-temperature build runs about 19-25 weeks, with the offer at 10-14 working days and refractory work added through manufacture.
 Site refractory commissioning and the initial firing add 1-2 weeks at site, customer-led with our engineering support.

 Across the range